Nate Horner

+Life and career

 Before being elected, Horner was a rancher and an emergency medical responder.
 He received his Bachelor of Science degree in agriculture from the University of Lethbridge.
 Nate and his wife, Jennifer, have two young children.

 The Horner family has deep roots in Canadian Conservatism as well as Methodism.
 Nate is related to Ralph Cecil Horner (b.1854), founder of numerous Holiness movement churches and later the Standard Church of America in 1916.
 Horner is also related to Alberta MLA and former deputy-premier Doug Horner and MPs Jack Horner, Hugh Horner, Albert Horner and Norval Horner.
 Hugh, Norval, and Jack are the sons of former Canadian senator Ralph Horner.

-He was appointed into the ministry on July 8, 2021, as Associate Minister of Rural Economic Development.
+He was appointed to the ministry on July 8, 2021, as Associate Minister of Rural Economic Development.
 Then on November 5, 2021, he was promoted to a full minister as Minister of Agriculture and Irrigation, then known as Agriculture Irrigation, forestry, and Rural Economic Development during the Kenney Ministry.
-As Minister Horner supported the Alberta Agri-Processing Investment Tax Credit, describing how it would “support growth, diversify the province’s economy and ensure producers have a competitive market for their goods.”
+As Minister, Horner supported the Alberta Agri-Processing Investment Tax Credit, describing how it would “support growth, diversify the province’s economy and ensure producers have a competitive market for their goods.”
 The province announced the program would have investments of more than $10 million in the agri-processing industry qualify for a 12 percent tax credit.

-Horner also advocated that the province improve rural access to healthcare and praised Alberta's 2023 budget.